Susan Rawl, PhD, RN, FAAHB, FAAN

 BSN, University of Illinois

-Susan M. Rawl, PhD, RN, FAAN, professor in the Science of Nursing Care department, is the director of the IUSON's T32 training program in behavioral nursing research funded by the National Institute of Nursing Research.
-Dr. Rawl is a member of the Cancer Prevention and Control Program at the Indiana University Simon Cancer Center and a scientist with the Behavioral Cooperative Oncology Group.
-Her program of research is focused in the area of behavioral oncology, with a special emphasis on interventions to promote colorectal and breast cancer screening and reduce cancer risk.
-Her studies, funded by the National Cancer Institute and the National Institute for Nursing Research, have tested computer-based, tailored health promotion interventions to motivate colorectal cancer screening.
-She also conducts intervention research to promote psychosocial and physical adjustment after a cancer diagnosis, including for people living with an intestinal ostomy.
+Susan M. Rawl, PhD, RN, FAAHB, FAAN, is the Doris J. Froebe Endowed Professor in the Science of Nursing Care department and co-director of the IUSON's T32 training program in “Advanced Training in Self-Management Interventions for Serious Chronic Conditions” funded by the National Institute of Nursing Research.
+Dr. Rawl is co-leader of the Cancer Prevention and Control Program at Indiana University Melvin and Bren Simon Comprehensive Cancer Center.
+Her program of research is focused on interventions to promote cancer screening, primarily colorectal cancer screening to reduce cancer risk, morbidity and mortality.
+Her studies, funded by the National Cancer Institute, the National Institute for Nursing Research and the Patient-Centered Outcomes Research Institute, have tested computer-based, precision health promotion interventions to motivate colorectal cancer screening.
+She also conducts intervention research to improve psychosocial and physical adjustment after a cancer diagnosis, including for people living with an intestinal ostomy.
 She has conducted several studies testing nurse-driven interventions to enhance symptom management and improve quality of life for cancer patients undergoing treatment and their caregivers.
-Dr. Rawl has authored or co-authored more than 55 research-based articles in multidisciplinary journals and more than 100 peer-reviewed research presentations.
-She is actively involved in professional organizations and is currently serving as president and chief medical officer of the Board of Directors of the American Cancer Society, Great Lakes Division.
-She recently completed four years as secretary of the Midwest Nursing Research Society Board of Directors.
-Currently, Dr. Rawl is a permanent member of the NINR Review Committee, serves as an ad hoc reviewer for numerous NIH panels, and recently completed a four-year term as a scientific peer reviewer for the American Cancer Society.
+Dr. Rawl has authored or co-authored more than 115 research-based articles in multidisciplinary journals and more than 150 peer-reviewed research presentations.
+She is actively involved in professional organizations currently serving as Chair-Elect for the Council for the Advancement of Nursing Science, National Advisory Council and on the Board of Directors for the Indiana Cancer Consortium.
+She is past president of the Midwest Nursing Research Society.
+Dr. Rawl has served as a scientific peer reviewer for the National Institute of Nursing Research, the National Cancer Institute, the American Cancer Society and international research organizations.